vaiosstyl/bibook/biobook/msa/progressive.md

 ### Exponential Time Complexity

 In principle one can use dynamic programming to form MSAs.
+We can archive such systems using the same priciples as for the pairwise alignments, but just expanding the dynamic programming matrix into a tensor of the same dimension as the number of sequences.
 However, a major drawback is its exponential time complexity.
-For pairwise alignments, DP algorithms like the Needleman-Wunsch or Smith-Waterman algorithms have a time complexity of O(m * n), where m and n are the lengths of the sequences being aligned.
-However, for MSAs, the time complexity increases exponentially with the number of sequences and their lengths.
-For example, aligning N sequences each of length L can result in a time complexity of O(L^N), making it impractical for datasets with more than a few sequences.
+Aligning $T$ sequences each of length $N$ can result in a time complexity of $O(N^T)$, making it impractical for datasets with more than a few sequences.

 ### Iterative Approaches as a Practical Alternative